dabiged/adventofcode/2020/README.md

 3. Wrote 1 method to do calculations without brackets and one method to remove brackets. this made part2 easy as I only needed to modify the calculation method.

 ### Day19
+1. I felt this problem was the hardest of all 25 at first glimpse.
+I thought it was a Choamsky grammar style question requiring a custom parser.
+2. I peeked at the solution on reddit and saw that it could be easily done with regexp, after which I found it quite easy.

 ### Day20
+1. The last puzzle I solved. part1 I finished about 2 days after release and I left part 2 until early January.

 ### Day21
 1. I thought the problem statement was quite vague and spent a lot of time trying to understand it.
 I used sets for both the ingredients and allergens which was a nice shorthand.